How to Relieve Chronic Back Pain Sustainably

 - Being overweight

-- Strain or overuse secondary to incorrect movement patterns
+- Back strain or overuse secondary to incorrect movement patterns

 - Incorrect posture